-- 32,000 people received eye lid surgery for trachoma. - Over 9 million people were treated with antibiotics. - Over 20,000 volunteers in the communities were trained to distribute medications and promote healthy hygiene and sanitation practices. - To conduct research and mapping to collect important trachoma data useful for further planning.
+- 32,000 people received eye lid surgery for trachoma. - Over 9 million people were treated with antibiotics. - Over 20,000 volunteers in the communities were trained to distribute medications and promote healthy hygiene and sanitation practices. - data useful for further planning.